 Social skills are vital for developing relationships as well as academic success.
-The relationship between siblings plays a role in the development of these social skills.
-Individuals who use AAC are often disadvantaged because they have fewer opportunities to develop the social skills they need.
-There is evidence to support the use of sibling and peer-mediated interventions with this population.
+The relationship between siblings plays a role in developing these social skills.
+Individuals who use AAC are often disadvantaged because they have fewer opportunities to develop social skills.
+There is evidence to support sibling and peer-mediated interventions with this population.

 Why is it helpful?

--It creates an opportunity to build real relationships and friendships.
+- It creates an opportunity to build genuine relationships and friendships.

--It gives them a chance to learn about how your AAC user communicates and the AAC system they use.
+- It gives them a chance to learn about how your AAC user communicates and the AAC system.

--Have an engaging context.
-The activity should be the focus, not the AAC.
+- Have an engaging context.
+But, again, the activity should be the focus, not the AAC.

--If you need ideas, ask the peers and siblings for suggestions.
+- If you need ideas, ask their peers and siblings for suggestions.
 The AAC system is a way to talk and connect while doing the activities.

--Just let them be kids interacting with each other.
-That's how they'll build real friendships.
+- Just let them be kids interacting with each other.
+That's how they'll build genuine friendships.

 Talk like a kid